ncatlab/nlab-content/pages/5/9/9/0/995/content.md

-Filters of subsets form a [[category of filters|category]] whose [[situs|simplicial category]] provides a somewhat more formalisation of the intuion of "nearness" than the usual topological one; in particular, it contains the categories of topological and of uniform spaces, of simplicial sets, and of filters themselves, allowing to reformulate in terms of this category notions such as limit, equicontinuity, locally trivial, and geometric realization.
+Filters of subsets form a [[category of filters|category]] whose [[situs|simplicial category]] provides a somewhat more formalisation of the intuition of "nearness" than the usual topological one; in particular, it contains the categories of topological and of uniform spaces, of simplicial sets, and of filters themselves, allowing to reformulate in terms of this category notions such as limit, equicontinuity, locally trivial, and geometric realization.

 In [[predicative mathematics]], filters of subsets are [[large category|large]], but [[locally small category|locally small]].